TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

    The +2 and -2 votes only available for core developers.
 See the section `Policy for votes`_. for more details.

-Click on ``Post`` and your comments will be saved.
+Click on ``Send`` and your comments will be saved.
 At the same time all other contributors who either watched this change or have already voted on this change will get notified.